Lezajsk Jewish Gravestone Database

 Described as one of the biggest 'matzevot' finds in recent times, around 100 of the gravestones are still complete.
 Another 50 headstones were broken up into small pieces and used to fill in the base of the road.

 For those who have already read Memorial Book of the Martyrs of Lezajsk who Perished in the Holocaust, the discovery is no surprise at all, since it is explicitly mentioned in the book (published in Israel 1969) recalled by surviving Jewish witnesses.

 German troops occupied the town shortly after the outbreak of WWII in September 1939 and most of the town's Jewish population were expelled to the Soviet occupation zone just 11km away.
 The remaining 350 Jews were confined in the town's ghetto which was established in 1941, with many murdered in executions in the local cemetery.

-This database has been transcribed and compiled based on as many images we could get our hands on.
+This database has been transcribed and compiled by Avotaynu, based on as many images we could get our hands on.
 65 to date.

 How to search: